 - usually work regular business hours

-- work in offices, but also spend time doing technical work on-site at locations such as construction sites, farms, at sea, or even in populated areas such as a CBD
+- work in offices, but also spend time doing technical work on-site at locations such as construction sites, farms, at sea, and populated areas

 - may have to travel to remote on-site locations.